-For wheelchair relays (T33-34, T51-52 and T53-54), ambulant relays (T42-47, T61-64) and the 4x100m universal relay the Take-over shall be by a touch on any part of the body of the outgoing athlete.
+For wheelchair relays (T33-34, T51-52 and T53-54), ambulant relays (T42-47, T61-64) and the 4x100m universal relay the Take-over shall be by a touch on any part of the body of either the incoming or outgoing athlete.
 The first touch must be within the Take-over Zone.
-Pushing outgoing athlete to gain advantage during Take-over shall result in disqualification.
+Pushing the outgoing athlete to gain advantage during Take-over shall result in disqualification.